jimmyazrael/NierAutoModSave/README.md

 Warning:

-If you're using Steam Cloud Sync, swithing saves will cause confict between the cloud save and the local files, and if choose to update cloud saves, it will raplace the original cloud save.
+If you're using Steam Cloud Sync, switching saves will cause conflict between the cloud saves and the local files, and if choose to update cloud saves, it will raplace the original cloud saves.

 You are advised to disable the Cloud Sync feature for this game to avoid trouble when using this tool.